Business Communication. Professional Letters

 - Product manuals

 A business email has a defined structure.
 It includes contact information, greeting, the body of the letter, closing remarks, and a signature.
 Keep the body of your profession letter brief and direct.
 Explain why you are contacting the person in the beginning, provide more details in the next paragraph (paragraphs), and use your closing line to repeat the reason for writing, thank the recipient for spending time on reading, and possibly indicate follow-up plans.
-Check out several examples of professional letters written according to the described above scheme:

 If you are not confident with your business writing skills, you are free to ask a professional for assistance.
 Use our top-rated services to choose a company that meets your needs.